Edmond L. Browning: Return to the United States

 Browning returned to the United States in June 1974 to work at the Episcopal Church Center in New York City as Executive for National and World Mission on the Executive Council of the Church.
 In 1976, he was elected Bishop of Hawaii and was installed at the Cathedral Church of Saint Andrew, Honolulu on August 1 of that year.
 He was the second Bishop of Hawaii since the Missionary District of Honolulu was granted status as a diocese in 1969.

 Overall, he was the sixth bishop since 1862 when Bishop Thomas Nettleship Staley arrived in Honolulu at the invitation of Hawaii's King Kamehameha IV.
 Browning succeeded Bishop E. Lani Hanchett, who had died in office the previous year at the age of 56.

 Presiding Bishop

 On September 19, 1985, Browning was elected to succeed the Most Reverend John Maury Allin as Presiding Bishop at the General Convention held in Anaheim, California.
 His election to the 12-year term came on the fourth ballot of the House of Bishops and was ratified overwhelmingly by a voice vote of the House of Deputies.

 Shortly after his election, Browning said of his vision for the Episcopal Church, "There are tremendous global issues that face us all.
 My hope is that the Church can continue to hold these issues before the full membership, as well as society, to bring about some well-being for all.
 I think the Church has a role in being both prophetic in holding up issues, and using all its influences to try to bring about better conditions for the poor, the hungry, both in this country as well as in the global village."
 He also said, "“I want to be very clear: This church of ours is open to all — there will be no outcasts — the convictions and hopes of all will be honored."

 Browning was installed at Washington National Cathedral as the 24th Presiding Bishop of the Episcopal Church on January 16, 1986.
 In his sermon, he began to address the deepening rift within the church over issues such as the ordination of women and homosexuality, by saying: "(Do not ask me) to honor one set of views and disregard the other.
 I may agree with one, but I will respect both...the unity of this church will be maintained not because we agree on everything but because -- hopefully -- we will leave judgment to God."
+After voters in Arizona rejected a state holiday for Martin Luther King, Jr., Browning insisted that the 1991 General Convention should still take place in Arizona, "to make a witness to the blatant sin of racism."